 Some of our courses still accept applications from applicants with unreformed QCF BTEC qualifications as well as combinations of BTEC and A-Level qualifications.
 If you require further information about the suitability of your qualifications before applying please contact our Admissions Office.

-We welcome applications from applicants studying the Cambridge Pre-U in Principle Subjects.
+We welcome applications from applicants studying the Cambridge Pre-U in Principal Subjects.
 We will consider applicants taking this alongside other suitable Level 3 qualifications.

 We map Cambridge Pre-U grades to A-Levels as follows: